White Sox vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox are 19-14 in games they were listed as the moneyline favorite (winning 57.6% of those games).
+- The White Sox have been the moneyline favorite 33 total times this season.
+They've gone 19-14 in those games.

-- Based on this contest's moneyline, the White Sox have an implied win probability of 53.5%.
+- The implied moneyline probablility for this matchup gives the White Sox a 56.5% chance to win.

-- In the 89 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 40 times (40-43-6).
+- Chicago has played in 90 games with set over/under, and have combined with opponents to go over the total 40 times (40-44-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!